What this article covers:

 In addition, we need the repository permission that includes “repository webhooks for public and private repositories” to create webhooks.
 Note that we don’t need the admin:repo_hook permission.
 You can get more information about these permissions here.

 Note: We can't sync a repository if it was forked from another repository.

 Confirm that your Zendesk account has admin privileges.
 We need this in order to search for certain endpoints and create webhooks.

-Make sure the project or folder is shared with the account you're using for the sync.
-Also, because all projects and folders in Wrike are private by default, the ones you want to sync need to be shared with the account used in the sync.
+Make sure the project or folder is shared with the account you're using for your workflows.
+Also, because all projects and folders in Wrike are private by default, the ones you want to sync need to be shared with the account used to sync them.